-We recommend to start discovering from our Guides section:
+We recommend starting with our Guides section:

-The next step is Configuration section.
+The next step is the Configuration section.

-To use Werf an application should be configured in
+To use werf, an application should be configured in

-This configuration includes:
+The configuration includes:

-- Definition of the images to be built.
+- Definition of images to be built.

 In the Overview article you can find information about:

 - Organization approaches.